skovorodkaru/cc/README.md

 ## Features
 XDDOS has the following features:

-- 54 different attack methods to choose from
+- 54 different attack methods to choose from.
-- Supports all versions of Minecraft
+- Supports all versions of Minecraft.
-- A proxy scraper that gets the latest proxies from a URL before each attack (just put the links to scrape proxy from in urls.txt)
+- A proxy scraper that gets the latest proxies from a URL before each attack (just put the links to scrape proxy from in `urls.txt` file).
 - A user-friendly command-line interface (CLI) that eliminates the need for difficult-to-remember startup commands
 - Startup commands
 - Auto IP resolver, which means that you can use the server IP or domain